Find out about organisations and websites that help and support people affected by cancer and its treatment.

 Phone: 0300 330 0803

-Sargent Cancer Care and Cancer and Leukaemia in Childhood merged in 2005 to become CLIC Sargent, a charity which provides clinical, practical, financial and emotional support for children and young people and their families, affected by cancer, from diagnosis onwards.
+Sargent Cancer Care and Cancer and Leukaemia in Childhood merged in 2005 to become CLIC Sargent.
+It is a charity that provides clinical, practical, financial and emotional support for children and young people and their families who are affected by cancer.

 This site offers support to children between 12 and 16 who have a parent with cancer.
 There is information about cancer and a forum to share experiences.